dancard32/google-translate-conversation/README.md

 # google-translate-conversation
 ## Description
-This simple project uses a recorded *.mp3* file and then uses Google Translate API to convert the speech to text, then text to the other person's native language and back to a *.mp3* file format.
+This simple project will prompt a user for the native language and a target language.
+Each turn will record the user and convert the text and output the transcript as will as an auditory text-to-speech.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)